askmike/gekko/docs/installation/installing_gekko_on_windows.md

 ## Install Gekko

 The easiest way to download Gekko is to go to the [Github repo](https://github.com/askmike/gekko) and click on the 'zip' button at the top.
-Once you have downloaded the zip file it's the easiest to extract it to your Desktop.
+Once you have downloaded the zip file it's the easiest to extract it.
 When you have done that we can begin with the cool stuff:

 ### Open up command line